Versus

 For game night with friends who don't play word games regularly?
 Boggle, every time.
 For a date night where you both think vocabulary is attractive?
 Scrabble.
 I will not elaborate.

 Scrabble's official app has changed hands more times than I can count.
-It's currently run by Scopely, and it's... fine?
-The AI opponents are decent.
-Online matchmaking works.
-But the monetization is aggressive.
+It's currently run by Scopely, and the monetization is aggressive.
 Power-ups that basically play the game for you.
 Tile swaps that remove the core challenge.
 It feels like they're selling you shortcuts to a game that's only fun because it's hard.

 Words With Friends is basically Diet Scrabble with a different board layout and the same monetization problems.
 It's the biggest async word game out there, but "Word Radar" showing you the best move is genuinely offensive to me.
 That's not a feature.
 That's surrender.